fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 .. note::
-   Internally, PEC is implemented by forcing the tangential electric field in this region be zero, which is the behavior of an ideal conductor that can't be penetrated by electric field lines.
+   Internally, PEC is implemented by forcing the tangential electric field in this region be zero, which is characteristic of an ideal conductor that can't be penetrated by electric field lines.
 If resistive losses are unimportant, one can use PEC rather than a realistic material model for simplicity and efficiency.

    To add a general material (defined by a permittivity, permeability, electric conductivity, magnetic conductivity) such as dielectrics, use :meth:`~CSXCAD.ContinuousStructure.AddMaterial`.
 In principle, it works for 3D metals as well.
-But thin metal sheets are challenging for FDTD, to capture effects like surface current (skin effect) requires an impractically high resolution mesh.
-Thus, it's recommended to use :meth:`~CSXCAD.ContinuousStructure.AddConductingSheet` which mimicks the resistive loss in metals using a simplified model that still treats metals as zero-thickness 2D planes, modeling the observed loss rather than the full physics.
+But thin metal sheets are challenging in FDTD: to capture effects like surface current (skin effect) requires an impractically high resolution mesh.
+Thus, it's recommended to use :meth:`~CSXCAD.ContinuousStructure.AddConductingSheet` which mimics the resistive loss in metals using a simplified model that still treats metals as zero-thickness 2D planes, modeling the observed loss rather than the full physics.